sambuddha6/flask-sklearn/README.md

 ## Instructions

-* Architectural Diagram (Shows how key parts of the system work)
+* Architectural Diagram (Shows how key parts of the system work):

 ![Architecture Digram](./docs/source/_static/img/Architecture.JPG)

-##Instructions for running the Python project -
+## Instructions for running the Python project -

 1. Create a new GitHub Repo without the README.md file